sscansan/genomics_and_GWAS_tutorials/README.md

 2. b.
 Plot of the top significant SNPs identified in the above GWAS.

-   <small>Points are jittered around their respective chromosome, not representing the chromosome position.</small>
+   <small>Points are jittered around their respective chromosome.</small>

 <img src="Figures/top_SNPs_comb.png" height="350px">